Peter Corroon

-Peter Maitland Corroon (born July 16, 1964) is an American politician, former Utah Democratic Party chair, and the former mayor of Salt Lake County, Utah.
+Peter Maitland Corroon (born July 16, 1964) is a Connecticut native, former Utah Democratic Party chair, and the former mayor of Salt Lake County, Utah - note: not Salt Lake City.
 He was the unsuccessful Democratic nominee for governor in the 2010 election.
-Corroon is a first cousin to Howard Dean, former Vermont governor and former head of the Democratic National Committee.

 Early life, education and career

 Corroon graduated from Carnegie-Mellon University with a bachelor's degree in civil engineering in 1986.
 He obtained a Juris Doctor degree from Golden Gate University School of Law and a master's from New York University in real estate.
 For a time, Corroon ran a small development company.
+Carroon has mentioned his time as an Altar boy who grew up in a Republican household.
+Carroon is not a member of the Church of Jesus Christ of Latter Day Saints, but rather a professed Catholic even though Utah is predominantly LDS.

+His twin brother Chris is in the real estate business while Peter is a developer of apartment complexes.
+His Section 42 developments are financed by Housing and Urban Development and from loans.
+Being that his properties are low income housing tax credit (Section 42), he receives subsidized payments on top of the listed market rate rent for each apartment.

 Political career

-In November 2008, Corroon was re-elected to a second term as Salt Lake County Mayor over Republican challenger Michael Renckert with 66% of the vote.
+In November 2008, Corrtoon was re-elected to a second term as Salt Lake County Mayor over Republican challenger Michael Rencker.
 In January 2010, Corroon announced his candidacy for governor of the state of Utah to challenge incumbent Republican Gary Herbert.
 In May, he announced his running mate would be Republican State Representative Sheryl Allen.
-Despite their eventual defeat in the 2010 Election, they were the first "bipartisan" gubernatorial ticket in Utah history.

-In addition to being mayor of Salt Lake County, Corroon also serves as a board member for the National Association of Counties, the United Way, the Economic Development Corporation of Utah, the Utah Technology Council and the Utah State Board of Tourism.
+Per popular vote, Carroon eventually lost to Gary Herbert as the preferred and elected candidate.